 The Compressor Pressure is Sufficient, So Why Are My Air Tools Underperforming?

 Even if your air compressor meets the required pressure, your air tools might still underperform.
-The hidden culprit is often insufficient airflow — measured in CFM (cubic feet per minute) — which fails to meet your pneumatic tools’ demands.
-Low airflow can cause significant drops in tool efficiency, consistency, and quality of work.
+The hidden culprit is often insufficient airflow (CFM), which fails to meet your pneumatic tools’ demands.

 How Low Airflow Impacts Your Tools